 The same authors reported a nursing mother who was taking methylphenidate, but it is unclear if this patient is one of those reported above.
 The mother was taking 40 mg twice daily, 5 days/week for 5.5 weeks prior to testing, but for 7 consecutive days immediately before collecting blood and milk samples after a morning dose of 40 mg.
 The average milk level of methylphenidate over the 24 hours after the dose was 15.4 mcg/L. The infant was calculated to receive 2.3 mcg/kg daily which was 0.2% of the maternal weight-adjusted dosage.

 A woman who was 11 months postpartum was taking oral immediate-release methylphenidate 5 mg in the morning and 10 mg at noon.
 The drug was undetectable (<0.3 mcg/L) before the morning dose and 21 hours after the noon dose.
 Three other levels ranged from1.7 to 3.8 mcg/L. The authors estimated that a fully breastfed infant would receive a dose of 0.38 mcg/kg daily or 0.16% of the maternal weight-adjusted dosage.

 Infant Levels.
-Methylphenidate blood levels were measured in 2 breastfed infants.
+Methylphenidate plasma levels were measured in 2 breastfed infants.
 These were 2 of 3 infants whose mothers were taking an average of 52 mg daily of methylphenidate.
-The drug was undetectable (<1 mcg/L) in the infants' blood; however, the corresponding maternal dosages and times of blood collection were not stated in the abstract.
+The drug was undetectable (<1 mcg/L) in the infants' plasma; however, the corresponding maternal dosages and times of blood collection were not stated in the abstract.